More than 60 faculty members have signed a letter urging administrators not to pursue disciplinary action against Saturday's protesters.

 William Chafe, Alice Mary Baldwin professor emeritus of history, and Robert Korstad, professor of public policy and history, announced Thursday evening that dozens of faculty members have signed on to a letter they wrote asking the administration not to punish the students.

-"As teachers of undergraduates here at Duke University, we, the undersigned faculty members, urge the Duke administration to pursue disciplinary action against those who took part in student protests at the Reunion week-end on April 14th," the letter states, with original emphasis.
+"As teachers of undergraduates here at Duke University, we, the undersigned faculty members, urge the Duke administration not to pursue disciplinary action against those who took part in student protests at the Reunion week-end on April 14th," the letter states, with original emphasis.
 "Rather, we propose that discussions proceed over the next six months to find common ground on how to address the issues that were raised."

 The letter—addressed to President Vincent Price, Provost Sally Kornbluth and Deans Valerie Ashby, Kelly Brownell, Arlie Petters and Ravi Bellamkonda—asks administrators "to try to resolve these issues through discussion [rather] than to risk continued conflict between students and the university’s administration."